-Five takeaways on Dodd-Frank’s impact on living wills
+Five takeaways on Dodd-Frank’s impact on consumer protection

-As we approach the two-year anniversary of the passage of the Dodd-Frank Wall Street Reform and Consumer Protection Act (Dodd-Frank), it’s worth pausing for a moment to take stock of how it has already influenced the financial services and banking industries, and what may lie ahead.
+As we approach the two-year anniversary of the passage of the Dodd-Frank Wall Street Reform and Consumer Protection Act, it’s worth pausing for a moment to take stock of how it has already influenced the financial services and banking industries, and what may lie ahead.
 Today, its full impact remains to be seen – financial services institutions are still grappling with the enormity and complexity of the 2,300-page law.
-And regulators from numerous federal agencies are still writing many of the rules that are anticipated to affect different corners of the industry, which may contribute to uncertainty.
+Federal regulators are still writing many of the rules that will affect different corners of the industry, contributing to continued uncertainty.

-For financial services executives working to understand where they should be focusing when it comes to living wills, here are five important observations.
+For financial services executives working to understand where they should focus when it comes to consumer protection issues in the age of Dodd-Frank, here are five important observations.

 Because there’s a lot more to know about the Dodd-Frank Act, these takeaways are presented as part of a series of issue-focused insights into the impact of this legislation.
-Deloitte has released in-depth look at the law’s potential implications in other areas such as compensation, stress testing, consumer protection, derivatives, and the Volcker Rule.
-For more information, please visit us at Financial Regulatory.
+In the coming days, Deloitte will release a more in-depth look at the law’s implications in other areas, including derivatives, the Volcker rule and living wills.
+Deloitte has released takeaways on compensation and stress testing.
+For more information, please visit us at Financial Regulatory Reform.

 To learn more, please contact: